jatinmomaya/FromCodeToCapital/index.md

 title: The Productive PM
 ---

-<p> Thoughts and learnings from a want-to-be venture capatalist and current PM. </p>
+<p> Thoughts and learnings from a want-to-be venture capitalist and current PM. </p>